-Park Villa Ada is one of the largest public parks in Rome.
-It offers running tracks and hiking, relaxing by the lake and enjoying the wildlife of the park.
+Villa Ada Park is one of the largest public parks in Rome.
+It offers running tracks and hiking trails, relaxing by the lake and enjoying the wildlife of the park.
 You can catch moments of tranquility, and find refuge from the bustle of the city before returning to tour Rome’s many attractions.

-Today the park serves the residents of Rome as the perfect spot for a picnic, ball games and sports, horseback riding, or canoeing and various events which take place on the grounds of the Villa Ada.
-The most famous event is the world music festival "Roma Incontra il Mondo", held here every summer.
+Today the park serves the residents of Rome as the perfect spot for a picnic, ball games and sports, horseback riding, canoeing, or various events which take place on the grounds of the Villa Ada.
+The most famous event is the world music festival "Roma Incontra il Mondo," held here every summer.